tesscln/gltf-iot-sensors-aws/README.md

 2. **Structure Parsing**: Lambda extracts scene, nodes, mesh names, and sensor locations from your glTF file.
 3. **Asset Creation**: IoT SiteWise assets and hierarchies are created automatically.
 4. **Topic Mapping**: Each asset property is mapped to its corresponding MQTT topic.
-5. **Digital Twin Binding**: TwinMaker connects the 3D model to the IoT asset hierarchy.

 ### Step 5: Visualize in Grafana